-The Canadian Baseball Hall of Fame and Museum was started in Toronto by Bruce Prentice in the early 1980’s.
+The Canadian Baseball Hall of Fame and Museum was started in Toronto by Bruce Prentice and was incorporated on November 19, 1982.
 The main two homes for the Hall of Fame in Toronto were Exhibition Place and Ontario Place.
-Unfortunately in 1989 the Hall of Fame had to close it doors in Toronto.
+Unfortunately in 1991 the Hall of Fame had to close it doors in Toronto.

 During the early 1990’s 12 cities expressed interest in becoming the new home for the Canadian Baseball Hall of Fame and Museum.
 The top 2 cities were Guelph and St. Marys and St. Marys won the bidding process on August 25, 1994 and became the new home for the Hall of Fame.